 The height and massing are dictated by both programmatic need and existing contextual cues.
 The project height and massing will be consistent with, and relate to, the existing Moakley Cancer Center building.
-The building will be 3-stories at approximately 50 feet above grade, aligning with the current height of the Moakley Cancer Center.
-There will be roof screen to define a sense of hierarchy consistent with the existing Moakley Cancer Center building.
-The overall height of building with the new roof screen will be approximately 66 feet in height from grade.
-This is approximately 15 feet lower than the adjacent existing penthouse.
+The building will be 3-stories at approximately 53 feet above grade, aligning with the current height of the Moakley Cancer Center.
+There will be a 1 story mechanical penthouse which will define a sense of hierarchy consistent with the existing Moakley Cancer Center building.
+The overall height of building with the mechanical penthouse will be approximately 69 feet in height from grade.
+This is approximately 11 feet lower than the adjacent existing penthouse.
 Contemporary design of hierarchy and planer expression will be extended from the existing Moakley Cancer Center building to further integrate the architecture with the surrounding context.

-The north and south facades of the addition are aligned with the existing Moakley Cancer Center building, helping to strengthen the east-west pedestrian corridor connecting The Moakley Cancer Center with the Boston University Medical School Campus.
+The north and south facades of the addition are aligned with the existing Moakley Cancer Center building, helping to strengthen the east-west pedestrian corridor connecting the Moakley Cancer Center with the Boston University Medical School Campus.
 The east face of the addition engages the sidewalk along East Concord Street further defining the pedestrian experience along the street edge.
-The building will also create shelter for the relocated MBTA bus stop and for traversing pedestrians along East Concord Street by providing an architecturally integrated canopy.
+The building will also create shelter for the proposed relocated MBTA bus stop and for traversing pedestrians along East Concord Street by providing an architecturally integrated canopy.
+See Figures 3-3 and 3-4.

-Moakley Cancer Center Addition - Material Image
+Moakley Cancer Center Addition - Design, Character and Materials

 Currently the existing Moakley Cancer Center successfully integrates itself within the neighboring historic context through the meaningful use of a simplified material palette.
 Brick, metal and glass curtain wall are applied in a way that resemble the typical architecture of the South End while simultaneously creating its own contemporary image.
-The new Moakley Cancer Center Addition will look to extend the currently successful approach of the existing building.